All you need to know about childhood illnesses: symptoms, treatments and advice

 Measles

-Measles is lone of the most contagious diseases among linfants.
+Measles is one of the most contagious diseases among young children.

-The disease is transmitted via the mucous membranes of the respiratory tract.
+The disease is transmitted through the mucous membranes of the respiratory tract.

-There are many other childhood illnesses, such as otitis , which is an ear infection caused by a virus or bacteria.
+There are many other childhood illnesses, such as otitis , an ear infection caused by a virus or bacteria.

 Mumps is a viral disease characterized by inflammation of the salivary glands.
 In some children, it causes no visible symptoms.